 Left to right: Chris Carter MP, Eric Clay MP, Brandon Baldwin MP, Matt Groshong MP, Ileana Fernandes MP, Scott Rabeneau NCWR, James Gerolamy MP, Oscar Yniguez MP, Charles Thomson MP, Pat Barret MP, Paul Hart.
 USFD Trails Manager, Frank Brown NCWR President, Rex (shop doggie.)

 Interested in volunteer work for the annual United Trails Work Day events?
 Click here for information.

 We’d like to thank the following groups for their organization efforts and ongoing support for our public USFS trail systems:

 (USFD) Paul Hart, United States Forestry Department

 (NCWR) Nevada County Woods Rider

 More about the NCWR: The Nevada County Woods Riders Motorcycle club (NCWR) brings together off-road motorcycle enthusiasts to enjoy trail rides and fun activities.
 NCWR promotes responsible trail use, advocates off-road vehicle (OHV) access rights, and fosters trail improvement programs with the Tahoe National Forest Service.
 The Nevada County Woods Riders is a not-for-profit motorcycle club based in Grass Valley California.
 NCWR is a chartered member of American Motorcycle Association’s (AMA) and District 36.

-Article by: Eric Clay
+Author: Eric Clay